 "It's the fans' trophies, and they played a big part in the two World Series championships," Daum said.
 "We didn't think we'd get a chance to do it again so soon."

 During the 2011 tour, which stopped in Pleasanton, more than 100,000 people saw the 2010 Commissioner's trophy.
 This time, the club contacted each recreation and parks department they partner with for Junior Giants leagues.
-LARPD's
+LARPD's field use coordinator Vicki Wiedenfeld, commissioner of Livermore's Junior Giants program, literally leapt at the chance to host.

 "I was jumping up and down," she said.
 "I'm a huge Giants fan."